-Rebuttal to Recent Creepy Hollow Negative Reviews Posted on their public Forum Site:
+Rebuttal to Recent Creepy Hollow Negative Reviews Posted on their Forum Site:

-Having been alerted by concerned clients of mine, I took the liberty of finding the following negative-based reviews from some of the Creepy Hollows members as posted on their Forum Site.
-Normally, I ignore speculative opinions about the credibility of any seller, metaphysical or otherwise, yet I take exception to the extreme and baseless slander displayed on this site, and one assumes with the knowledge and approbation of its owners, which is both cowardly and petty.
+I am responding to the following slanderous reviews from some of the Creepy Hollows members as posted on their Forum Site.
+Normally, I ignore speculative opinions about the credibility of any seller, metaphysical or otherwise, yet I take exception to the extreme and baseless slander displayed on this site as perpetuated by the two Walmart Witches who run it.
 Hence, I am offering a direct rebuttal to these slanderous allegations that have no basis in fact whatsoever.
-And while I cannot control the content of another metaphysical site, one would hope that slanders of this type are not a new witch-hunt aimed at those outside the Creepy Hollows universe, small and smug as it may be.

 Here, therefore are the posts that recently appeared, along with my rebuttal: